anphan0828/democafa_package/README.md

 # TODO:
-- Add example data
 - Add unit test
 - Proteins will be removed from evaluation set if their sequences changed between release and evaluation
-- Add rerun argument to each of the script